Sweet Jeffrey

 Jeffrey was retained in first grade and evaluated by the school psychologist in second grade.
 Her evaluation revealed learning disabilities that qualified him as a special needs student.

 The school’s child study team prepared his IEP, Individual Education Plan, outlining Jeffrey’s academic goals.
 The IEP stated the details of his instruction and additional services to which he was entitled.
-These services would help to serve Jeffery and give him the best possible opportunities to learn with his disabilities.
+These services would help to serve Jeffery and give him the best possible opportunities to learn despite his disabilities.

-I Wonder if Early Reading Intervention Would Have Helped?
+Would Early Reading Intervention Have Helped?

 I can only wonder what Jeffrey could have accomplished if his learning disabilities had been identified earlier and additional services were available sooner for him.
 What would have changed if he had been given early reading intervention?